libscran/scran_markers/README.md

 pair_res.auc;
 ```

-Alternatively, if we already have an array effect sizes, we can use the `summarize_effects()` function to obtain summaries for each group.
+Once we have an array of effect sizes, we can use the `summarize_effects()` function to obtain summaries for each group.
 In fact, `score_markers_summary()` is just a more memory-efficient version of `score_markers_pairwise()` followed by `summarize_effects()`.

 ```cpp